 Editorial Calendar Board

-I created a fresh board to house my 2018 editorial calendar for the year.
-This includes post ideas, guest post opportunities for 2018, and is all ready for fresh post creation.
+I create a fresh board to house my editorial calendar for the year.
+This includes post ideas, guest post opportunities for the year, and is all ready for fresh post creation.

-I also reviewed my blog post template card to make sure it was up-to-date.
-And reset my labels and categories to reflect my content focus for 2018.
-I also moved over my most popular opt-ins and ones I will be utilizing still in 2018, that way they are right on the board as I create posts.
+I also review my blog post template card to make sure it was up-to-date.
+And reset my labels and categories to reflect my content focus for the year.
+I also move over my most popular opt-ins and ones I will be utilizing still in the new year, that way they are right on the board as I create posts.

 Social Media Engagement Schedule Board

-Of course, just like my content calendar, my social media schedule needed a freshening up.
+Of course, just like my content calendar, my social media schedule requires a freshening up.
 I created a fresh board.
-I did copy over some cards from my prior board but also cleaned up and reset my schedule to reflect my social media focus for 2018.
+I did copy over some cards from my prior board but also cleaned up and reset my schedule to reflect my social media focus for the year.
 Checklists were reviewed and updated as needed.

 This Quarter Board